nens/threedi-docs/source/c_3di_live_sessions.rst

 .. note::

 	The number of sessions that can run simultaneously by your organisation depends on your organisation's 3Di subscription.
-If this limit is reached, the message "Your organization is already running X sessions" will be shown.
+If this limit is reached, the message "Your organisation is already running X sessions" will be shown.

 	If you organisation has a limited number of simulation hours in its subscription, the time that the session is active is subtracted from the available number of hours for the current year.